section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 ![](wp-optimize-database-optimization.jpeg)

-See above screenshot of WP-Optimize 3.1.2 free version: Database optimization
+See above screenshot of WP-Optimize 3.1.2 free version database optimization

 ### Use lazy loading for images and videos